 The argument against it usually boils down to, “A good appliance shouldn’t need protection beyond the standard warranty and return policy anyway.”
 The arguments in favor are similar to any pro-insurance attitude: “Better to spend a little money now, just in case something expensive goes wrong later.”

 Of course, that argument falls apart if the insurance company or warranty-backer in question fails to hold up its end of the bargain.
-And in just the past month, we’ve had lots of people write us to make that complaint about their Sears Maintenance Agreements -- overlong waits for repairs, repairmen not showing up when scheduled, repairmen not being offered at all.
+And in just the past month, we’ve had lots of people write us to make that claim about their Sears Maintenance Agreements -- overlong waits for repairs, repairmen not showing up when scheduled, repairmen not being offered at all.

 Sears did not immediately respond to a request for comment.